rbourgeois33/rbourgeois33.github.io/docs/about.md

+_Last updated: {{ git_revision_date_localized }}_.

 Hello world !
 This is my first blog.
 I'm Rémi Bourgeois, PhD.
 I am a researcher engineer working at the French Atomic Energy Commission (CEA).
 I work on the [TRUST platform](https://cea-trust-platform.github.io/), a HPC (multi-GPU) CFD code that serves as a basis for many research/industrial applications.

+I like to write about what I do as it forces me to formalize my idea, and because I think it might help others.

 My research / engineering interests include: